-You are not covered for dental care under this health coverage except those oral surgery services performed for medical conditions listed in Chapter 4: Description of Benefits under Surgery, Oral Surgery.
+You are not covered for dental care under this health coverage except those services listed in Chapter 4: Description of Benefits.
+Included in this exclusion are dental services that are generally provided only by dentists and not by physicians.
 The following exclusions apply regardless of the symptoms or illnesses being treated: